tc39/notes/es9/2018-03/mar-22.md

 YK: and in that use case it really doesn't matter to be, I basically want the same GC timing rules as regular GC and I suspect that engines will use roughly equivalent heuristics.
 I will expecte that engine will ??? basically I just want to keep my memory.

-DT: ??? is in some csense changing the language termonology.
+DT: ??? is in some csense changing the language terminology.
 We're not proposing that you can rely on things getting cleaned up properly

 YK: the other question which people are now answering on irc, the second question, is finalization couple to weak-ref? or can you have a finalizer without a weakRef?